-One soul played the roles of Thoth the Scribe, Zoroaster the Persian Prophet, and many of the Sumerian Gods who create realities and are linked with celestial alignments and Ancient Alien Theory.
+One soul played the roles of Thoth the Scribe, Zoroaster the Persian Prophet, and many of the Anunnaki who create realities and are linked with celestial alignments and Ancient Alien Theory.
 They were considered Gods, Prophets, Magicians and Astrologers.

 The Greeks (in the Hellenistic sense of the term) understood Zoroaster to be the "prophet and founder of the religion of the Iranian peoples" (e.g. Plutarch Isis and Osiris 46-7, Diogenes Laertius 1.6-9 and Agathias 2.23-5), "the rest was mostly fantasy."